 - Late registration for studies (after 30 September)

-- Athletes with TU Delft top-level athlete status
+- Top-class sports activities with TUD top-class sport status TU Delft top-level athlete status

 Check the deadlines for submitting your request!
 There are deadlines both for requesting postponement from the BSA committee and for requesting a declaration from the university doctor and/or psychologist.